Managing Complexity While Delivering Custom Content

 Jennifer Long comments: “The tests showed us that we needed a fundamentally upgraded user interface and improved visual design.
 We had already chosen D2L’s Brightspace platform because it has a very clean design, but with the flexibility and the ability to tailor to client needs, we needed to take that simplicity to the next level.”

 Ron MacLean says: “It was a serious and intense process, in a very good way.
-The Learning and Creative Services team went back and forth with us to understand the unique complexity of what we do and how we use the platform.
+The Learning Services team went back and forth with us to understand the unique complexity of what we do and how we use the platform.
 They provided us with a set of design recommendations, which our in-house team then reviewed and prioritized.”

 For example, the Brightspace team recommended adding a section explaining the learning objectives, which would help learners understand what they were going to learn.